 While most treatments target either asthma or allergies, there are a few that can help with both if the reactions and symptoms are linked.
 Allergy shots may able to keep both symptoms under control.
 If you don’t like shots, try oral drops instead.
 A review study found that oral drops work just as well as shots when it comes to reducing symptoms in children such as coughing, wheezing, sneezing, itchy eyes, and runny noses.

 A natural way to mitigate asthma and allergy symptoms is to run an air purifier indoors.
-A HEPA air purifier, like Oransi's mod or mod jr., will help to clear your indoor air of irritating allergens like pollen, pet dander, and dust mites that aggravate allergy and allergic asthma symptoms.
+An air purifier, like Oransi's mod+ or mod jr., will help to clear your indoor air of irritating allergens like pollen, pet dander, and dust mites that aggravate allergy and allergic asthma symptoms.